 Identifiers - use this field to further constrain the scope of the search, based on the type of text-based object.
 Choose one of the following options:

 All Identifiers - no limitation, search across all text-based objects (text strings, text frames, pins, net identifiers, and designators).

 Net Identifiers Only - limit the search to only net identifiers (ports, power ports, sheet entries, offsheet connectors, and net labels).

 Designators Only - limit the search to only component designators.

-Case sensistive - enable this option to perform a case-sensitive search, meaning the target text must match the case of the search text entered into the Text To Find field.
+Case sensistive - enable this option to perform a case-sensitive search, whereby the target text must match the case of the search text entered into the Text To Find field.

 Jump to Results - enable this option to have matching/found text zoomed and centered in the main design window (where possible).

-Where a search yields multiple matches, the Find Text - Jump dialog opens.
+Where a search yields multiple matches, the Find Text - Jump dialog is opened.
 Use this dialog to jump between the matching search results.